International Cross Border Child Protection Cases

 - Whether the plan has taken the wishes and feelings of the child into account and allows for the child to have access for support should they wish; and

 - The planned duration of placement and aftercare arrangements.

 Should a Local Authority, (acting as a competent authority), not have sufficient information to be able to give informed consent that confirms that the proposed placement is appropriate for the child concerned, it may seek further information from the authority in the contracting state wishing to make the placement.

 The competent authority will be entitled to refuse consent.
 For example, following scrutiny of information, the authority could come to the view that the proposed placement is unsuitable for the individual child - perhaps because arrangements for review of the plan or for aftercare are not suitable; or because the authority is concerned about the quality of the proposed placement indicating its unsuitability, because of other information in its possession about the care and safety of other children placed there.

-If the local authority controls, manages or has some other interest in the institution at which the child is proposed to be placed, the local authority must ensure that the decision as regards consent is made autonomously from its involvement in running the institution.
+If the Local Authority controls, manages or has some other interest in the placement in which the child is proposed to be placed, the Local Authority must ensure that the decision as regards consent is made autonomously from its involvement in running the placement.

-12.4 Requests to locate a child believed to be in the LA area
+12.4 Requests to locate a child believed to be in the Local Authority area

-12.5 Handling requests to protect a child living in the LA area
+12.5 Handling requests to protect a child living in the Local Authority area